nickretallack/inputex/GUIDELINES.md

 The translations are managed on LocaleApp: http://www.localeapp.com/projects/6326

-To pull the new translations, you'll get to be registered as 'Developer' in the inputex project on localeapp and the look in the settings section.
+To pull the new translations, you'll get to be registered as 'Developer' in the inputex project on localeapp and the look in the settings section for the API key.

 Then install https://github.com/neyric/node-yui-localeapp, cd into the inputex root directory.